By Dr. Elizabeth Clarke,

 Letlow and her staff have been touring all higher educational institutions in her 5th congressional district.

 Brewer shared the importance of the Christian mission of the college and briefed the congresswoman on the continuing struggle that faith-based institutions endure.
-Letlow, a woman of faith herself, acknowledged the challenges he described and listened intently as Brewer recounted how proposed bills in Congress and federal policies have the potential to harm Louisiana College and other similar institutions.
+Letlow, a woman of faith herself, acknowledged the challenges he described and listened intently as Brewer recounted how proposed bills in Congress and federal policies have the potential to harm Louisiana Christian University and other similar institutions.

 “Congresswoman Julia Letlow is a genuine servant-leader,” said President Rick Brewer.
 “How encouraging to know we have public servants such as Dr. Letlow who lead with integrity and authenticity.
 Her passion for the people of Louisiana is obvious and deeply appreciated.
-Louisiana College is grateful to have another friend in Washington, D.C. who understands the challenges facing the future of higher education in America.”
+Louisiana Christian University is grateful to have another friend in Washington, D.C. who understands the challenges facing the future of higher education in America.”

 Henry Robertson, coordinator of Sponsored Programs, discussed the Strengthening Institutions Program (SIP) grant he is completing for the Office of Post-Secondary Education at the U.S. Department of Education (USDE).
 Letlow is a member of the U.S. House of Representatives Education and Labor Committee.
 She took great interest in how the USDE grant programs will benefit higher education at LC.